Gabby / August 5th, 2012

 A few weeks ago Jen and I made mushroom stroganoff AND goulash despite the fact that it’s illogical to make TWO main courses for the same meal.
 So we compromised and split the angel hair in two so we each had a plate of pasta with goulash AND a plate of pasta with mushroom stroganoff. #LivingTheDream

 This stroganoff was light and savory and I’d been craving it ever since.
 So my eyes glazed right over the part of the recipe where it said vinaigrette, and decided that the sauce must be cooked.

 I also deviated from the recipe in how I cooked the salmon.
 Since we live in an apartment complex, most of the grills can be found by the pool and are first come first serve.
 In case you missed, it this means that we have to go OUTSIDE to use the grills… and the temperature has been over 100°F EVERY DAY.
 So we’ve been hiding inside with the air conditioning.
-Fortunately, Tonks lent her Panini Grill for the salmon.
-It sped up cooking times by 50% and decreased the fire hazards associated with grilling.
-If you have a have a similar friend/housemate/associate with a Panini grill, I definitely recommend you become best buds with them.
+Fortunately, Jen lent me her Panini Grill for the salmon.
+It sped up cooking times by 1,000% and decreased the fire hazards associated with grilling.
+If you have a have a similar friend/housemate/associate with a Panini grill, I definitely recommend you become best buds with them immediately.

 Grilled Salmon with Mushrooms and Shallot Sauce

 4 Salmon Fillets